kseleznyova/kseleznyova/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Analyst from Russia 🇷🇺</h3>

 - 🔭 I also work in the "Kept" as a Business Analyst.
-I work in projects: I build diagrams, develop technical specifications, describe the architecture of systems.
+I work in projects: build diagrams, develop technical specifications, describe the architecture of systems.
 Before I worked with big data, automate manual work with tables, visualize data, program in Python.
 - 🌱 I completed my Bachelor's and Master's Degrees in System Analysis.
 I finished Yandex.Practicum for data analytics.

 - 📫 How to reach me: